Arthur Baldwinson: Biography

-Late in 1960 Baldwinson closed his office, but continued to teach until 1969.
-With Elspeth, he went abroad in 1961 and 1966–67.
-At weekends he visited and photographed old buildings for the State branch of the National Trust of Australia.
+Early career

 In October 1934, Maxwell Fry formed a partnership with Walter Gropius with whom Baldwinson worked directly until early 1937.
 Gropius departed for the United States in March 1937.
 Baldwinson was actively involved in the design and drawings of Gropius's commissions including: Isokon 3 medium density project, Windsor; the E. W. Levy House, Chelsea; the Donaldson House, Sevenoaks; the Impington Village College, Cambridgeshire and the Christ's College project for Cambridge University.

+Return to Australia

 In January 1937, Baldwinson began his return trip to Australia with a determination to plant the flag of "the new architecture"; he took up a position with Stephenson & Meldrum, first in their Melbourne office, then later in Sydney as Stephenson & Turner.
 In early 1938 Baldwinson entered the annual Victorian Timber Development Association (TDA) prize for residential timber buildings and won in three categories.
 Soon after this success, he established his own practice in Pitt Street, Sydney.
-In 1938–1939, he formed a brief design partnership with fellow-West Australian, John Oldham (Oldham & Baldwinson) to design a workers' housing project near Coomaditchy Lagoon, Port Kembla, New South Wales.
+In 1938–1939, he formed a brief design partnership with fellow-West Australian, John Oldham (Oldham & Baldwinson) to design a workers' housing project near Coomaditchy Lagoon, Port Kembla.

 In 1938, Baldwinson had his first solo commission, Collins House at Palm Beach.
-Baldwinson designed a red-stained weatherboard house on a sandstone plinth comprising an external stair ramp, two bedrooms, upper-level verandah and "playroom" on the lower level.
+Baldwinson designed a red-stained weatherboard house on a sandstone plinth comprising an external stair ramp, two bedrooms, upper-level verandah and playroom on the lower level.
 The house received considerable media attention.

-Before the 1939–45 War disrupted his career, Baldwinson was on the organising committee for the formation of the Australian Modern Architecture Research Society (MARS) and Australia's first industrial design organization, the "Design and Industries Association of Australia" (DIAA.)
+World War II service and the Beaufort Division

-During the 1939–45 War, Baldwinson worked for the Commonwealth Aircraft Factory designing and constructing buildings engaged in the manufacture of aircraft.
+During World War II, Baldwinson worked for the Commonwealth Aircraft Corporation designing and constructing buildings engaged in the manufacture of aircraft.
 By 1943, he had been promoted Chief Architect of the Beaufort Division, Department of Aircraft Production (DAP).
-Baldwinson later developed an all-steel pre-fabricated "Beaufort" house for DAP post-war sale to the Victorian Housing Commission in 1946.
+Baldwinson later developed an all-steel pre-fabricated 'Beaufort' house for DAP post-war sale to the Victorian Housing Commission in 1946.
 This was Australia's first fully factory-manufactured prefabricated steel house.